fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/index.rst

 * **Preferences**

-  * Some PyDev preferences may now be saved and persisted for each project or in the user settings (not just in the workspace).
+  * PyDev preferences may now be saved and persisted for each project or in the user settings (not just in the workspace).

-    * The same pages in the preferences are used to save settings to the projects or user settings.
   * Currently Save actions, Code Formatter, Typing and Imports are supported (more to come in upcoming releases).
+  * The same pages in the preferences are used to save settings to (multiple) projects or user settings.
-    * The project files are saved in Yaml format and are meant to be saved in version control.
+  * Configuration files are saved in Yaml format and are meant to be saved in version control.

 * **Editor**